Concordia University Wisconsin: Presidents

-Concerns of wokeism and suspension of Gregory Schulz
+Theological concerns and the suspension of Gregory Schulz

 One of Concordia's tenured professors, Gregory Schulz, published an article criticizing the school for its use of terms such as "diversity", "equity", and "inclusion" in its search for a new president, among multiple other issues on campus which he collectively named "Woke dysphoria".
 On February 18, 2022, he was indefinitely suspended by Interim President William Cario, banned from campus, and locked out of school accounts for demonstrating "conduct unbecoming a Christian", among other accusations from the school administration.

 Letters defending Schulz were sent to the university by the Foundation for Individual Rights in Education and the Academic Freedom Alliance.
 The suspension gained media coverage in various forms, as well as a petition which amassed nearly 6000 supporters.

 Schulz's article, suspension, and subsequent events sparked widespread theological concern about the university (and the entire Concordia University System) among conservative Lutherans.
 The president of the LCMS, Matthew Harrison, made plans to conduct an in-person visitation on March 23–25, 2022.
 The university welcomed Harrison's visitation team, who gathered information from administration, faculty, staff, and students.

 On May 9, 2022, a letter from Harrison to the Board of Regents called out issues such as breaches of bylaws, encroachment of secularism and Critical Race Theory, and general disregard for ecclesiastical authority.
 The letter also proposed various reforms for the university's presidential search process as well as for the university at large as a confessional Lutheran institution.

 On June 12, 2022, the convention of the South Wisconsin District of the LCMS resolved to limit the power of members of the Board of Regents and to ensure their upholding of synod bylaws.
 On June 13, the convention further resolved to "identify and eliminate the promotion of social justice, or woke, ideology from the Concordia University System", e.g. "critical race theory, D. I. E. (diversity, inclusion, and equity) initiatives, and other social justice activism".

+On January 1, 2024, Schulz published the book Anatomy of an Implosion, which addressed the issue of "Woke Marxism in Lutheran Higher Education", in addition to dealing more specifically with the related matters at Concordia.

 Campus

 The university is located at 12800 North Lake Shore Drive in Mequon, Wisconsin, a city north of Milwaukee with about 23,000 residents.
 The university owns a 192 acre campus with over 3.5 mi of indoor walkways, better known as "tunnels".
 These "tunnels" connect all academic and residence halls on campus except for the Concordia Center for Environmental Stewardship.
 The university and its 10 Concordia Centers are home to more than 7,900 undergraduate and graduate, traditional, as well as non-traditional students from 46 states and 34 countries.
-The university offers 70 undergraduate majors, 22 master's degree programs, and doctoral degrees in pharmacy, physical therapy, and nursing practice.
+The university offers 70 undergraduate majors, 22 master's degree programs, and doctoral degrees in pharmacy, physical therapy, educational leadership, business administration and nursing practice.
 There are also a variety of accelerated evening and e-learning programs.